-Parameter Type Description filename string Filename of the bitmap to be loaded wrapMode, wrapModeU, wrapModeV string Behavior of texture lookups outside of the [0,1] uv range. (i) repeat: Repeat the texture indefinitely (ii) mirror: Mirror the texture along its boundaries (iii) clamp: Clamp uv coordinates to [0,1] before a lookup (iv) zero: Switch to a zero-valued texture (v) one: Switch to a one-valued texture Default: repeat.
+Parameter Туре Description filename string Filename of the bitmap to be loaded wrapMode, wrapModeU, wrapModeV string Behavior of texture lookups outside of the [0,1] uv range. (i) repeat: Repeat the texture indefinitely (ii) mirror: Mirror the texture along its boundaries (iii) clamp: Clamp uv coordinates to [0,1] before a lookup (iv) zero: Switch to a zero-valued texture (v) one: Switch to a one-valued texture Default: repeat.
 The parameter wrapMode is a shortcut for setting both wrapModeU and wrapModeV at the same time. gamma float Optional parameter to override the gamma value of the source bitmap, where 1 indicates a linear color space and the special value -1 corresponds to sRGB.
 (Default: automatically detect based on the image type and metadata) filterType string Specifies the texture filturing that should be used for lookups (i) ewa: Elliptically weighted average (a.k.a. anisotropic filtering).
 This produces the best quality (ii) trilinear: Simple trilinear (isotropic) filtering. (iii) nearest: No filtering, do nearest neighbor lookups.
 Default: ewa. maxAnisotropy float Specific to ewa filtering, this parameter limits the anisotropy (and thus the computational cost) of filtured texture lookups.
 The default of 20 is a good compromise. cache boolean Preserve generated MIP map data in a cache file?
 This will cause a file named filename .mip to be created.
-(Default: automatic-use caching for textures larger than 1M pixels.) uoffset, voffset float Numerical offset that should be applied to UV values before a lookup uscale, vscale float Multiplicative factors that should be applied to UV values before a lookup
+(Default: automatic-use caching for textures larger than 1M pixels.) uoffset, voffset float Numerical offset that should be applied to UV lookups uscale, vscale float Multiplicative factors that should be applied to UV lookups channel string Create a monochromatic texture based on one of the image channels (e.g. r, g, b, a, x, y, z etc.).
+(Default: use all channels)

-This plugin provides a bitmap-backed texture source that supports filtered texture lookups on 13 JPEG, PNG, OpenEXR, RGBE, TGA, and BMP files.
+This plugin provides a bitmap-backed texture source that supports filtered texture lookups on JPEG, PNG, OpenEXR, RGBE, TGA, and BMP files.
 Filtered lookups are useful to avoid aliasing when rendering textures that contain high frequencies (see the next page for an example).